telerik/xaml-docs/controls/radstepprogressbar/data-binding.md

 The RadStepProgressBar control can be used in a data binding scenario.

 The component's __ItemsSource__ property can be assigned to a collection of any objects.
-A RadStepProgressBarItem will bre auto generated for each item in the ItemsSource.
+A RadStepProgressBarItem will be auto generated for each item in the ItemsSource.
 The following example shows how to setup the control in this scenario.

 #### __[XAML] Defining the models__
 {{region stepprogressbar-data-binding-0}}